-- Little oversight and a lack of policies by urban developers and the hotel line along the entire beach is too close to the water's edge.
+- Lack of oversight and a lack of policies by urban developers has lead to the hotel line along the entire beach to be too close to the water's edge.
 This is great when the crowd sizes are small.
 It is also very intimate as your room or restaurant can be just a few steps away from pristine water.
 But when the crowds arrive, either on a cruise ship or from the mainland on holiday, it is brutal.
 During spring break, crowds are walking knee deep in the water as they look to move up and down the beach.

 - There is little "public" nightlife.
 Now West End is only a 5 minutes Taxi ride away (via a water Taxi), so this is not a total negative.
 But if you're staying in West Bay and decide to take a stroll in search of nightlife, or shopping, you may be disappointed.
 Your options will be limited by activities put forward by the various hotels.

 - Shopping is limited.
 There is a shopping area which is walking distance from most hotels in West Bay, but you'll be done with it in a few minutes.
 And if you're there for a few days, you'll need to travel to West End.